 There is no guiding population benchmark for the provision of primary or secondary school facilities in Ireland.
-Instead, these are determined on an area specific basis by the Department of Education having regard to available school capacity, demographic projections, an analysis of child benefit records, and local GIS travel pattern modelling.
-The Department currently uses an average of 10.25% which applies to projected population growth figures to determine primary school place needs, and an average of 7.5% of the same figures to determine post-primary school place needs.
-It is noted that these percentage figures are also subject to review.
+Instead, these are determined on an area specific basis by the Department of Education and Skills (DES) having regard to available school capacity, demographic projections, an analysis of child benefit records, and local GIS travel pattern modelling.
+The DES approach includes a general standard that for every 1,000 dwellings in an area, circa 12% of the population will require primary school places and 8.5% will require post-primary school place.
 Applying this to the core strategy growth figures form Longford Town is set out in the subsequent table.